CICE-Consortium/Icepack/doc/source/developer_guide/dg_col_phys.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Icepack has no IO capabilities.
 It does not have direct knowledge of
 any input or output files.
-However, it can write output thru specific
+However, it can write output through specific
 interfaces that pass in a fortran file unit number.
 There are several
 methods in icepack that support writing data to a file this way including
 the various *icepack_write_* interfaces.